ssingbe/first-project/plot/share/doc/yt_dlp/README.txt

     exclude it, e.g. youtube:player_client=default,-ios
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
-One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
-While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
-See #860 for more details
+One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player), initial_data (skip initial data/next ep request).
+While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause issues such as missing formats or metadata.
+See
+    #860 and #12826 for more details
 -   player_params: YouTube player parameters to use for player requests.
     Will overwrite any default ones set by yt-dlp.
 -   comment_sort: top or new (default) - choose comment sorting mode (on